 "Hosting a student from my alma mater was an excellent experience and a testament to how Longwood is preparing students to be citizen leaders.
 My student was insightful, intelligent, and very eager to glean from my experience and that of my staff.
 She was well prepared to network and gain insights into the field that I work in.
 I would host another work shadow student tomorrow!"

 - Eric Fehr, Class of 2010, Director of Student Life at Liberty University

 What would a shadowing day would look like?

-If you are matched with a student, we will share tips and tricks on how to make the most of your work shadow day.
-While every company is different, here are some ideas to include on your itinerary:
+After you are matched with a student, we will share tips and tricks on how to make the most of your virtual work shadow experience.
+While every industry is different, here are some ideas to build out your itinerary:

-- Designated time to discuss your journey from Longwood to your current role
+- Designate time to discuss your journey from Longwood to your current role

 - Plan a meeting on a major project that relates to the student's career interests